 MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

-On January 29, 2026, MeetInVR announced it will permanently shut down on April 30, 2026.
 Unlike platforms that treated VR as an experiment, MeetInVR was purpose-built for professional spatial collaboration.
-That makes this closing a genuine loss — and a decision worth understanding.
-This post covers what drove the MeetInVR shutdown, what it signals about where the market is heading, and what your team should do before the deadline.
+That makes this closing a genuine loss.
+This post covers what drove the shutdown, what it signals about where enterprise VR is heading, and exactly how to migrate your team before the deadline.

 What MeetInVR Announced

-MeetInVR announced on January 29, 2026 that all services will cease on April 30, 2026.
-That date is both the service end and the data deadline — the company has not indicated any grace period for retrieving content afterward.
-Users need to download all meeting recordings, documents, and account data before April 30.
-Active subscriptions will not be extended past the closure date; outstanding licenses will receive prorated refunds.
-For questions, the company has directed users to support@meetinvr.com.
-In its announcement, MeetInVR described the decision as a choice to “finish strong,” citing “significant shifts occurring in the enterprise sector.”
+In its official announcement, MeetInVR confirmed that all services will cease on April 30, 2026.
+That date covers both the service and the data — the company has not indicated any grace period for retrieval afterward.
+MeetInVR described the decision as responding to “significant shifts occurring in the enterprise sector” and chose, in its words, to “finish strong.”

 Why MeetInVR Is Shutting Down